Brigade: France

 On 1 January 1791, France replaced the word "Regiment" that had been associated with the former Royal regime with the term "demi-brigade".

 France replaced its divisions with brigades in 1999 (so for example the 2nd Armored Division became the 2nd Armored Brigade).
 It was decided in 2016 to again form two divisions (1st and 3rd) made up of four and three brigades for a total of seven brigades: two armored, two "intermediate", two light brigades (alpine and parachute) and the Franco-German Brigade.
 There is also an airmobile brigade subordinated to the army aviation command.

 In peacetime, brigades serve primarily as force providers.
 The units deployed (battlegroups and task-forces) are battalion-size units provided by the regiments composing the brigades.

 India

-In Indian army, a brigade consists of a HQ, three battalions along with supporting troops.
-It is commanded by an army officer of the rank of Brigadier (Single star commander).
+In Indian Army, a brigade consists of a HQ, three battalions along with supporting troops.
+It is commanded by an army officer of the rank of Brigadier (single star commander).
+The Indian Army is also introducing combined arms formations like the Integrated Battle Group and the Rudra brigade.